 The main pit building, or 'Event Centre' as it is named, features garages for 34 teams, a VIP area, podium, race control media centre and multi-purpose room, housed within a Jerez or Macau-style extension over the start-finish straight.

 The aim for the circuit is to host three or four major races per year, with an eye on attracting international motorsport.
 However, problems emerged soon after opening, with noise complaints from neighbours forcing a temporary halt to on-track activities.
-A new noise-containment plan is being put into place by the circuit, which should hopefully curb these objections and allow racing to finally get underway in 2019.
+A new noise-containment plan was put into place by the circuit but the continued wranglings meant the track was operating in trial operation mode for a full three years before being granted its racing certifications.